-Rangefinders are not a new thing, but their use in golf is relatively new and has become more popular in recent years due to improving technology and their ability to accurately measure distances, determine hazards, help you choose the right club and improve game playtime, which even an inexpensive rangefinder can assist in.
+Rangefinders have their place in history, but their use in golf is relatively new and has become more popular in recent years due to improving technology and their ability to accurately measure distances and determine hazards.
+They can also help you choose the right club and improve game playtime, which even an inexpensive rangefinder can assist in.

 There are many, many rangefinders available, each bragging to be the best for a particular purpose.
 Therefore, this article aims to provide you detailed information on golf rangefinders, including golf laser rangefinder reviews, giving an unbiased perspective of the pros and cons of the top golf rangefinders.
 Below you will find the best golf rangefinders for sale, including rangefinder reviews so that you can find the best rangefinder for the money that you are willing to spend.

 - 3 How do golf rangefinders work?

 - 4 Advantages and disadvantages of GPS and laser golf rangefinders